panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ## 5. Iterate plain JavaScript objects

-I always felft some pain when trying to iterate the property/value pairs of plain JavaScript objects.
+I always felt some pain when trying to iterate the property/value pairs of plain JavaScript objects.

 Usually, there are 2 possibilities: using `for...in` cycle, or something functional like `Object.keys()`.